-- Basic of psychology theoretical course including general psychology, developmental psychology, theories of personality. - Communication and self-development We use structured exercises to develop skills in the following field: enhance group cohesion, basic communication skills, assertive communication, emphatic communication, stress managing methods, conflict management, and professionspecific communication strategies. - Health psychology Health psychology is the field within psychology devoted to understanding psychological influences on how people stay healthy, why they become ill, and how they respond when they do get ill.
-It focuses on health promotion and maintenance; prevention and treatment of illness; the etiology and correlates of health, illness, and dysfunction; and improvement of the health care system and the formulation of health policy.
-Health psychologists' fields of work: Behavioral risk factors/"pathogens" (possibilities of intervention for correction of risk behavior) Behavioral health preservation / behavioral "immunogenic".
-Making research of what are the views, opinions, attributions of health and illness among everyday people.
+- Basics of Psychology theoretical course including general psychology, developmental psychology, theories of personality. - Social Psychology theoretical course including group dynamics, social phenomena, attitudes, prejudices, attributes, stereotypes. - Communication and Personal-Development We use structured exercises to develop skills in the following fields: enhance group cohesion, basic communication skills, assertive communication, emphatic communication, stress managing methods, conflict management, and oprofessionspecific communication strategies. - Health Psychology Health psychology is the field within psychology devoted to understanding psychological influences on how people stay healthy, why they become ill, and how they respond when they do get ill.
+It focuses on health promotion and maintenance; prevention and treatment of illness; the ethology and correlates of health, illness, and dysfunctions; and improvement of the health care system and the formulation of health policy.
+Health psychologists' fields of work: behaviour risk factors/"pathogens" (possibilities of intervention for correction of risk behaviour behaviour health preservation / "immunogenic".
+Making research of what are the views, opinions, attributes of health and illness among everyday people.
 Communication, cooperation, decision-making (health professional patient interaction).
 The environment of treatment (how the work environment influences the health worker).
 Psychology of patients with chronic diseases (disabled, dying).